 credit: MMA Fighting

-Khamzat Chimaev's current record stands at 10-0.
-He is currently on a 4-fight win streak in UFC.
+Khamzat Chimaev's current record stands at 12-0.

 Below is the professional MMA record of Khamzat Chimaev: